CongducPham/LowCostLoRaGw/gw_full_latest/README-NodeRed.md

 There is also a ThingSpeak node sending to our LoRa test channel (https://thingspeak.com/channels/66794).
 The ThingSpeak node can be installed with:

+	> cd .node-red/node_modules
 	> npm install node-red-contrib-thingspeak42

 You may need to have npm installed beforehand:

 	> sudo apt-get install npm

 More info on the ThingSpeak node can be found at [https://flows.nodered.org/node/node-red-contrib-thingspeak42](https://flows.nodered.org/node/node-red-contrib-thingspeak42).
 The ThingSpeak node waits for the `waziup/UPPA/Sensor6/TC` topic to upload the data on field 5.
+That means real data should come from a device which address is 6.
+Also, note that if you change `project_name`, `organization_name` or `sensor_name` in `key_NodeRed.py` then you have to change the topic name for `Topic 5` in the ThingSpeak node configuration.

 Testing with test.mosquitto.org